-If you have dense breast tissue, a mammogram may have trouble detecting breast cancer.
+If you have dense breast tissue, a traditional mammogram may have trouble detecting breast cancer.

-Mammograms are important annually because they detect — but do not prevent breast cancer.
+Mammograms are important for the race to early detection; however, they do not prevent breast cancer.

 3D mammograms see through dense breasts

-3D mammography or tomosynthesis are the most modern screening tool for breast cancer detention because you can see better images of dense breast tissue than with traditional machines.
+3D mammography, or tomosynthesis, is the most modern screening tool for breast cancer detection, allowing physicians to access better images of dense breast tissue than with traditional machines.

 Why National Mammography Day is Important

-With annual mammograms, women over age 40 promote their own self-care.
+With annual and biennial mammograms, women over age 40 promote their own self-care.
 Mammograms are non-invasive x-ray images of each breast that doctors review for anomalies that may indicate cancer.
 Unfortunately, many women are afraid to make their mammogram appointments for fear of radiation and breast discomfort during the exam.
-But, fear not because the procedure, with minimal discomfort and a very small amount of radiation dispensed, takes only about 20 minutes.
+But fear not because the procedure takes only about 20 minutes.